Group Properties: Directory Access

 Directory access rules specified in this manner are portable if the actual home directory changes while maintaining the same subdirectory structure.
 This leads to less maintenance for the file server administrator.
 If you specify the %USER% variable in the path, it is replaced with the user's login ID.
 This variable is useful in specifying a group's home directory to ensure that users inherit a logical and unique home directory.
 You can use the %USER_FULL_NAME% variable to insert the Full Name value into the path (the user must have a Full Name specified for this to function).
 For example, the user "Tom Smith" could use D:\ftproot\%USER_FULL_NAME% for D:\ftproot\Tom Smith.
 You can also use the %DOMAIN_HOME% macro to identify the user's home directory.
 For example, to place a user and their home directory into a common directory, use %DOMAIN_HOME%\%USER%.

-Directory access rules are applied in the order listed.
+Directory access rules are applied in the order listed below.
 The first rule in the list that matches the path of a client's request is the one applied for that rule.
 In other words, if a rule exists that denies access to a particular subdirectory but is listed below the rule that grants access to the parent directory, then a user still has access to the particular subdirectory.
 Use the arrows on the right of the directory access list to rearrange the order in which the rules are applied.

 Serv-U File Server allows to list and open the parent directory of the directory the user is granted access to, even if no explicit access rules are defined for the parent directory.
 However, the parent directory accessed this way will only display the content to which the user has access.

 Allows users to read (download) files.
 This permission does not allow users to list the contents of a directory, which is granted by the List permission.

 Allows users to write (upload) files.
 This permission does not allow users to modify existing files, which is granted by the Append permission.